covert-labs/covert-labs.github.io/_posts/2020-07-06-all-your-spf-are-belong-to-us-exploring-trust-relationships-through-gloabl-scale-spf-mining.md

 <img src="/images/spf/alexa-1000-heatmap.png" width="600px">

 ### Alexa 10,000 SPF Trusted Networks Heatmap

-As you can see from the next few heatmaps, as we go beyond the Alexa top 1,000 the number of networks trusted drastically increases, and as we hit the Alexa 1m, the entire Internet is trusted.
-These heatmaps were generated with the awesome [ipv4-heatmap](https://github.com/measurement-factory/ipv4-heatmap) tool provided by the [Measurement Factory](http://www.measurement-factory.com/).
-The code to automate this can be found in my Jupyter Notebook [here](https://github.com/covert-labs/mx-intel/blob/master/SPF-Parse-Enrich.ipynb).

 <img src="/images/spf/alexa-10000-heatmap.png" width="600px">

 ### Alexa 100,000 SPF Trusted Networks Heatmap